LATEST CORONAVIRUS (COVID-19) UPDATES:

 For More Information

-If you need a copy of immunization records for yourself or another loved one, you may print them at home.
-Visit the
+To receive a copy of an immunization record, you may print them at home by visiting the

-First and last names, as well as birth date and social security number or Medicaid ID number are required to lookup a record.
+First or last name, birth date, and social security number or Medicaid ID number are required to view a record.

-In order to expedite the process during Immunization Clinic, the below forms may be filled out for you/your child prior to arriving at the Clinic.
-If you have any questions about which form is appropriate for your appointment type, please call 262-636-9431.
+In order to expedite the process during Immunization Clinic, the below forms may be filled out prior to arriving at the Clinic.
+If you have any questions about which form is appropriate for your appointment type, call 262-636-9431.

 Adult Immunization Questionnaire (19 years of age or older)